 2. Delivering Trustworthy AI-Powered Insights With Robust Data Hygiene

-Even AI-powered insights are only as strong as the data underlying them.
-If you lack confidence in your data, can you really scale your investment strategy based on questionable insights?
+AI-driven insights are only as reliable as the data they’re built on.
+If your data is inconsistently formatted or you lack confidence in its accuracy, can you really scale your investment strategy based on questionable insights?

 One trend that panelists observed is a shift away from a “data at all costs” mentality, instead favoring standardized, structured and vetted data.
 Now that firms are prepared to accomplish more with this data, the need for data governance is stronger than ever–and can prevent the much-feared “AI hallucinations” that could, left unchecked, plague an otherwise sound investment decision.